WFLZ-FM: The Power Pig

 During a week of stunting in September 1989, including an hour of an urban contemporary micro-format, Z93 DJs demanded that Q105 pay them up to $4 million if they wanted to remain the only Top 40 station in the Tampa Bay market.
 Q105 ignored the demands of Z93, as well as daily newspapers such as the Tampa Times and local Tampa television news coverage that the ransom request was receiving.

-At 8:15 a.m. on September 25, Z93 DJs Jack Harris and Dr. Don Carpenter called Q105's owner, Gary Edens, at a private hotel room on the West Coast (5:15 a.m.
+At 8:15 a.m. on September 25, Z93 DJs Jack Harris and Dr. Don Carpenter called Q105's owner, Gary Edens, at a private hotel room on the West Coast (5:15 am.
 Gary's time), waking him up to offer him one last chance to pay the $4 million ransom to keep Z93 from switching to Top 40.
 Live on 93.3 then, Edens finally responded: "Come on guys!
 Looking forward to it.
 Let's go!
 Have a happy day!"
 This was followed by four sample clips of the songs: "The Last Time" by The Rolling Stones, "Hello, Goodbye" by The Beatles, "Too Late to Turn Back Now" by the Cornelius Brothers & Sister Rose, and "Na Na Hey Hey Kiss Him Goodbye" by Steam.
 After a minute-stunt of sound effects of electric wires and pigs squealing, Power 93, The Power Pig would then be launched, with "Cold Hearted" by Paula Abdul being the first song played.
 The station aggressively targeted Q105 with promotions such as handing out "Screw The Q" T-shirts at various on-the-street events.
 Within 71 days of the format flip, "The Power Pig" had overtaken "Q105" in the Tampa market ratings, and would eventually lead to WRBQ flipping to country in June 1993.
 The Power Pig was co-created by Randy Michaels, operations manager Marc Chase, and Michael Albl, who originally conceived the marketing concept.